 There Was an Old Lady Who Swallowed a Clover! by Lucille Colandro

 There are five gold coins and an empty green top hat.
-When Smiley Man chooses this tray, I take about 2 minutes to hide all 5 coins.
-I hide them in pretty obvious places and Smiley Man often watches me while I hide them, but he still LOVES this tray.
-He just finds the coins and puts them into the hat.
+For this tray, take a couple minutes to hide the five coins.
+Hide them in pretty obvious places, sometimes when I do it my toddler even watches me hide them.
+Then I let him find all the coins and put them in the hat.
+This tray is one of his favorites.